HomeFeaturesGuidesToolsGetting StartedPricingDictionariesBlogFeedback中文

 Interpreting results:

-2. Each item shows a green [PASS] or red [FAIL] indicator with a description.
+2. Each item shows a status indicator such as [PASS], [WARNING], or [FAIL] with a description.

 3. Click on any failed item to navigate directly to the source location in your editor.

-4. Each failed item includes a description of the issue, the affected file or configuration, and a suggested fix.
+4. Each failed or warning item includes a description of the issue, the affected file or configuration, a suggested fix, and a documentation link when guidance is available.

 Additional configuration is available at Settings > Tools > ADB Pro > Release Readiness, where you can: